Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 }
 ```

-In order to authenticate with a user-assigned managed identity, you must specify one of the following IDs for the managed identity:
+To authenticate with a user-assigned managed identity, specify one of the following IDs for the managed identity:

 ```ts
 /**